olehmer/EyeTool/README.md

-# EyeToolForAlan
+# EyeTool
-Squares to track eye problems?
+More description to be added...